SFDO-Tooling/MetaCI/README.rst

 Configuring Orgs
 ----------------

 Any org you connect to your local CumulusCI keychain can be added to MetaCI as a build org.
-Go to CUMULUSCI -> Orgs -> Add and give the org a name, select the repo, and paste in the results of `cumulusci2 org info <org_name>` on your local system.
+Go to CUMULUSCI -> Orgs -> Add and give the org a name, select the repo, and paste in the results of `cci org info <org_name>` on your local system.
 Remember that org names are already namespaced by their repository so rather than package_name_feature, just call the org feature.

 Configuring Services
 --------------------

 For a few flows, you need to have the github service configured in CumulusCI.
 On your local system, run `cumulusci12 project show_github` to get the json to load add the `github` service under Service -> Add.
-If you get an error, run `cumulusci2 project connect_github` to configure the github service in your local system then run show_github again.
+If you get an error, run `cci project connect_github` to configure the github service in your local system then run show_github again.

 Configuring Plans